Floorp-Projects/Floorp/gfx/docs/AdvancedLayers.rst

 Advanced Layers
 ===============

+Note: Advanced Layers has been deprecated in favor of WebRender.

 Advanced Layers is a new method of compositing layers in Gecko.
 This document serves as a technical overview and provides a short walk-through of its source code.